Azure/azure-iot-sdk-python/doc/python-devbox-setup.md

 ### Installs needed to compile the SDKs for Python from souce code
 Because the Azure IoT SDKs for Python are wrappers on top of the [SDKs for C][azure-iot-sdk-c], you will need to compile the C libraries if you want or need to generate the Python libraries from source code.
 You will notice that the C SDKs are brought in as submodules to the current repository.
-In order to setup your development environment to build the C binaries make sure all dependencies are installed before building the SDK.
+In order to setup your development environment to build the C binaries, you need to follow the instructions [here][c-devbox-setup]:

 1. Clone the Azure IoT Python SDK Repository